-Finding a reliable company for outsourced software development may seem like a challenging task.
+Finding a reliable company for outsourcing software development may seem like a challenging task.
 Search for the company capable of providing embedded software outsourcing services can be even more complicated.
 Still, after you have found the developers who match your evaluation criteria, 50% of overall success depends on you.

-Level of the project management organization, testing process, knowledge transfer between your in-house staff and outsourced developers are some activities that will require your extensive engagement.
+Level of the project management organization, testing process, and knowledge transfer between your in-house staff and outsourced developers are some activities that will require your extensive engagement.
 In this article, we will explore how to evaluate developers and how to make collaboration with the embedded software development company work.

 List of content